 “While the Back-to-Sleep campaign has reduced the risk of SIDS, it has overshadowed the importance of tummy time and it’s benefit to a baby’s development of motor control and planning, sensory integration, environmental awareness, and postural strength.” – Cranial Technologies

-This in turn helps develop strong abdominal muscles that allow them sit up, stand, and eventually walk, be able to weight shift on just their legs, and tracking objects with their eyes.
-Once they have developed these core muscles, all other positioning they need to sit for school activities comes easier and more natural.
+This in turn helps develop strong abdominal muscles that allow them to sit up, stand, and eventually walk, be able to weight shift on just their legs, and track objects with their eyes.
+Once they have developed these core muscles, all other positionings they need to sit for school activities come easier and more natural.
 (Primary Children’s Medical Center).